rfg74/rfg74.github.io/Lab11.md

 ### Conclusion

-Unfortunately, I was unable to test a follow-up data collection at each point due to time constraints and some hardware issues which took up the majorite of my time at office hours.
+Unfortunately, I was unable to test a follow-up data collection at each point due to time constraints and some hardware issues which took up the majority of my time at office hours.
 However, I do anticipate that starting the robot in a different orientation would impact the accuracy of the belief reltive to the ground truth.
 Additioanlly, I would be interested in running the robot and collecting multiple data points at each angle and collecting an average distance to balance out the noise.

 ### References